loretoparisi/netflix_challenge/data/quiz_blend/README.txt

 TIME-SVD++ (overfit)
 ---------------------

+TIMESVDPP_FAC_300_EPOCH_80_QRMSE_0.88275: See TIMESVDPP_QUAL_7.216 in
+"good_predictions".
+This run did use userFacMatTime, and was overfitted with an LRD of 0.945.

 TIMESVDPP_FAC_110_EPOCH_80_QRMSE_0.87817: See TIMESVDPP_QUAL_7.697 in
 "good_predictions".
 This run did use userFacMatTime, and was slightly overfitted (learning rate decay set to 0.90).